huilan1210/KeyAlloSite/README.md

 # KeyAlloSite
-Coevolution-based prediction of key allosteric residues for protein function regulation.
+Companion software for "Coevolution-based prediction of key allosteric residues for protein function regulation".
 KeyAlloSite is a computational method for predicting key allosteric residues for protein function regulation.

 ## Dependencies